ezekielchentnik/rollup-plugin-optimize-js/README.md

 npm i rollup-plugin-optimize-js --save
 ```

-Use plugin in your `rollup.config.js`
+Use plugin in your `rollup.config.js`, be sure to add after uglify

 ```js
 const buble = require('rollup-plugin-buble')